FSR History

 Porsches and Pancakes

 These very popular monthly breakfast gatherings are our longest running events.
-First Settlers has grown to four monthly breakfast meetings with locations in Chesapeake, Williamsburg, Richmond and Fredericksburg.
+First Settlers has grown to three monthly breakfast meetings with locations in Chesapeake, Williamsburg, and Richmond.

 Drivers Education